 Today, a variety of different materials are used for dental restoration.
 Some of the most popular materials include the following:

-Since you have several different choices when it comes to dental restoration, you may be wondering how to choose the right restorative fillings for your needs.
+Since you have several different choices when it comes to dental restoration, you may be wondering how to choose the right restorative dentistry option for your needs.
 There are several factors that must be taken into consideration when making your final decision.

 Depending on your unique case, you may require an indirect or a direct dental restoration.
 What is the difference?